xtracthub/xtract-sdk/README.md

 Where `[xep_1, ..., xep_n]` is a list of XtractEndpoint objects.

 The crawl ID for each endpoint will be stored in the XtractClient object as a list `xtr.crawl_ids`.
+Furthermore, each endpoint will be stored in the XtractClient object in a dictionary `cid_to_xep_map`, where each crawl id key maps to the corresponding endpoint as a value.

 Behind the scenes, this will scan a Globus directory breadth-first (using globus_ls), first extracting physical metadata such as path, size, and extension.
 Next, since the *grouper* we selected is 'file_is_group', the crawler will simply create `n` single-file groups.